A&E Medical Negligence Claims

 - Working with leading organisations - We’re partners of BRAKE, Headway, the Spinal Injuries Association, the Child Brain Injury Trust and The British Lung Foundation.

 Types of A&E Negligence Claims

-So if the delay in diagnosis and treatment in A&E was unreasonable and your condition worsened, you may be able to claim compensation for the avoidable pain, suffering and financial losses caused as a result.
+Delays - A&E departments decide who gets treated first using a scale - the most serious injuries first.
+Delays in diagnosis and in giving treatment can lead to initial injuries getting worse, and in some cases, death.
+If the delay in diagnosis and treatment in A&E was unreasonable and your condition worsened, you could claim compensation for the avoidable pain, suffering and financial losses caused as a result.

 For free legal advice call our Medical Negligence Solicitors

 Monday to Friday 8:30am-7:00pm

 08002 605 010